Love can be a rollercoaster, but it’s important to know when to get off the ride.

 Therefore, it’s important to know how to spot signs of a karmic relationship, and how to let go of such an impactful connection.

-The concept of a karmic relationship is not a scientific or heavily researched term, so there are a number of different definitions of this type of romantic relationship.
+The concept of a karmic relationship is not a scientific or heavily researched term, so there are many different definitions of this type of romantic relationship.

 A karmic relationship is derived from Eastern spiritual beliefs, particularly from Hinduism, Buddhism, and certain New Age philosophies.